 Google Home abilities for Honeywell’s collection of IoT devices is awesome, as it allows you to issue voice commands through that intelligent speaker, to control the thermostat, and read out its current status as well as the indoor temperature readings.
 Currently, the functionality seems a bit basic; you can read and set the current temperature on the thermostat.
 But that’s all.
 We’re hoping more functions for furnace control and status checking (like filter and furnace maintenance reminders) will appear soon.
 We’re now going to run through how setting up this link works, now that they have developed it.

 Since we’ve owned the Honeywell RTH9580WF internet enabled thermostat, pictured next, for a year or so now, we’ve already set up an account at the TCC website.
 Thus, we won’t describe how to do that here, as account setup over there is easy to achieve by following the instructions at the TCC web site.
-However, such an account will likely be required, as it is for the Amazon Echo Dot for example, in order to control your Honeywell TCC devices via Google Home.
-So, you might as well set one up, if you do not have one already.
+However, a TCC account is required by Google Home, as it is for the Amazon Echo Dot for example, in order to control your Honeywell TCC devices.
+So, set one up, if you do not have one already.

 We also assume that you’ve installed and set up your Google Home smart speaker with the Google Home App on your tablet computer.

-1. To get started, you’ll need a TCC account.
+1. Sign up for a Total Connect Comfort account.
+To get started, you’ll need a TCC account.
 So, as mentioned above, if you don’t already have one, head on over to the Honeywell portal website here, and create one.
-Be sure to save your user Id and password, as you’ll need this information when configuring the Alexa Honeywell TCC skill below.
+Be sure to save your user Id and password, as you’ll need this information when configuring the Alexa Honeywell TCC ability below.